tencentyun/qcloud-documents/product/移动与通信/信鸽/Android 接入/Android SDK 3.X 升级指南_en.md

       </intent-filter>
 </receiver>
 ```
-4. [Required] Check whether `com.tencent.android.tpush.service.XGPushServiceV3` and `com.tencent.android.tpush.rpc.XGRemoteService` have been configured.
+4.[Required] Check whether `com.tencent.android.tpush.service.XGPushServiceV3` and `com.tencent.android.tpush.rpc.XGRemoteService` have been configured.
 If not, the feature is unavailable.

 ```
 <!-- [Required] XGPush service -->